chcly/Module.ParserBase/README.md

 # ParserBase

-Parser base is a base class library for deriving custom hand written domain specific languages, or simple scripting languages.
+Is a base class library for deriving custom parsers.

-It contains the Parser, Scanner, and Token classes that are common with most standard language parsers.
+It contains the Parser, Scanner, and Token classes that are common with most language parsers.
 Its up to the derived library to define the grammar and language specifics.

-This library depends on the [Utility](https://github.com/CharlesCarley/Internal.Utils) library for data structures and type declarations.

 ## Testing